 The first line of defense in a DUI case is a motion to suppress evidence.
-A motion to suppress evidence can be used to stop police from using the results of your blood test, the observation of impairment or any other evidence of a crime.
+A motion to suppress evidence can be used to stop police from using the results of your blood test, the observation of impairment, or any other evidence of a crime.
 A motion to suppress evidence is commonly called a “search and seizure motion” and is based on a clause in the 4th amendment to the United States constitution.
 In California, this legal basis is adapted not only as a constitutional provision but also as a statutory law through Penal Code section 1538.5.
 A DUI Los Angeles Attorney can help you fight your case through a PC 1538.5 motion.
-To start a motion the defendant must file a written document alleging that a violation of 4th amendment took place and that the police did not have a warrant.
-The government have to respond by producing testimony where justification for stop or seizure are explained.
-After testimony, the court will hear argument and decide if evidence of a crime needs to be suppressed.
-In weaving cases, the argument to suppress the evidence of a DUI is typically based on either proving that the police exhagerated the reason for stop (or lied) or agreeing that some weaving took place but it was insufficient to conduct a traffic stop.
+To start a motion the defendant must file a written document alleging that a violation of the 4th amendment took place and that the police did not have a warrant.
+The government has to respond by producing testimony where the justification for stop or seizure is explained.
+After the testimony, the court will hear arguments and decide if evidence of a crime needs to be suppressed.
+In weaving cases, the argument to suppress the evidence of a DUI is typically based on either proving that the police exaggerated the reason for stop (or lied) or agreeing that some weaving took place but it was insufficient to conduct a traffic stop.
 In other words, often, the crux of the suppression motion in “pulled over for weaving” cases is the degree of swerving.

-In any areas of constitutional law, federal cases provide excellent guidance and are often very helpful.
+In many areas of constitutional law, federal cases provide excellent guidance and are often very helpful.
 For example, in U.S. v.
-Colin (2002) 314 F3d 439, court ruled that weaving have to be “pronounced” and over a “substantial distance”. (in Colin’s case the polizei offizier saw the driver drift to the right and let his right tired follow the fog line for about ten seconds then changed lane and let his left tire to follow the solid yellow line for about 10 seconds).
+Colin (2002) 314 F3d 439, the court ruled that weaving has to be “pronounced” and over a “substantial distance”. (in Colin’s case the Polizei officer saw the driver drift to the right and let his right tired follow the fog line for about ten seconds then changed lane and let his left tire follow the solid yellow line for about 10 seconds).